codahale/veil-java/README.md

 number of bytes followed by a 64-byte Ed25516 signature of the encrypted header, encrypted keys, and plaintext.
 Finally, an arbitrary number of random bytes may be added to the end of the message as padding.

+## What's the point

+1. Veil messages can be read by all of the intended recipients.
+None of the recipients can modify the message or forge additional messages.
+2. Veil messages are tamper-proof.
+If a single bit of the entire message is changed, none of the message can be decrypted.
+3. Veil messages are non-repudiable.
+4. Veil messages are indistinguishable from random noise, revealing no metadata about recipients' identities, number of recipients, etc.
+5. Veil messages can be padded, obscuring a message's actual length.